tokenika/eosfactory/steem.md

 ### Documentation

-You'll find the source code of *EOSFactory* in [this GitHub repository](https://github.com/tokenika/eosfactory).
+You'll find the source code of *EOSFactory* in [this repository](https://github.com/tokenika/eosfactory).

 And here is a list of available documentation: